 Faith & Grace Garden

 What started as a little plot of land with a few plants to a food pantry garden.
-Volunteers sow, plant, fertilize, weed and harvest a garden each year that has produced as much as 16,000lbs. of food for local food pantries.
+Volunteers sow, plant, fertilize, weed and harvest a garden each year that has produced as much as 16,000 lbs. of food for local food pantries.
 Volunteers are from the church, the local community – including schools & neighbors – and Bhutanese neighbors that come through Lutheran Services in Iowa.
 Visit the Faith & Grace Garden website for more information.

-The Faith & Food Fund
+Faith & Food Fund and Friendly Freezer

-As part of our Christmas letter, we encourage people to give to this fund.
-It’s a pool of money we use to help neighbors in immediate need of food.
+The Faith & Food Fund is a pool of money we use to help neighbors in immediate need of food.
 It can take the form of cash or something like a Hy-Vee gift card.
+Donations are accepted at any time.
+Our Friendly Freezer also supports these neighbors by providing a prepared and frozen casserole, soup, or one-pot meal.
 Contact Deacon Jeanie Smith at email@example.com for more information.

 This ministry began as part of our connection with the Youth Justice Initiative Study Table Program.
 YJI families identified as “food insecure,” and supported by this ministry, typically receive a large backpack is filled with groceries and many times additional bags to supplement the need.
 You can learn more about the Youth Justice Initiative at http://www.wdm.iowa.gov/government/police/community-programs/youth-justice-initiative.